The ultimate guide to DIY solar panels

 You are on your own if there is ever a fault with the equipment.

 Of course, you can still contact the manufacturer directly, but it can be difficult to prove a warranty claim.
 Furthermore, if you perform an improper installation, you can actually void the warranty.

-Let’s now dive into the 11 steps needed to take your DIY solar panel project from conception to completion.
+Let’s now dive into the 6 steps needed to take your DIY solar panel project from start to finish.

 The goal you’re shooting for will determine the best system type for you, how complex the installation will be, and how much the project will cost.